-Your loved one has made the first step.
-Whether by intervention, hitting a personal bottom, arrest or any of the many ways that addicts, and alcoholics get removed from active addiction, they got into treatment.
-They stayed.
-They completed.
-Now, they are coming home.
+Your loved one has made the first step; whether by intervention, hitting a personal bottom, arrest or any of the many ways that addicts, and alcoholics get removed from active addiction, they got into treatment.
+They stayed, they completed, now they are coming home.
 What can you expect?
 What preparation can you do to help support their return to a life that works?
-Let’s get obvious out of the way.
+Let’s get the obvious out of the way.

 Basics For When Your Loved One Comes Home From Treatment

 - Prepare the home- Remove any drugs or alcohol from your home.
 Any prescriptions drugs should be stored where they have no access.
 A clean, fresh environment to return to will be helpful and symbolic of a clean start.
 The only medications they should be taking are those prescribed by their treatment center doctors.

 - Case Management- They no longer have the level of case management that they did in treatment.
 They may need some degree of this.
 They will need to get to local meetings to get connected to the recovery community.
 They will need to get to medical and court appointments.
 Job hunting and job interviews will need to be taken care of.
 They may need help with transportation and not be trusted with their own transportation yet.
 Any help increases their odds of staying sober.

 What to Expect When Your Loved One Returns Home